2i2c-org/2i2c-org.github.io/content/membership/_index.md

             Pool resources with other communities for greater impact.
 Influence 2i2c's roadmap and priorities.
 Support open source sustainability.

   - block: markdown
-    id: engagement
-    content:
-      title: Membership and project work
-      text: |
-        We offer two ways to work together:

-        **Membership** provides ongoing access to our managed hub platform.
-Membership fees sustain operations and support [foundational open source contributions](../blog/2025/foundational-contributions/) that benefit all members.

-        **Project collaborations** let organizations fund specific development work that addresses shared challenges.
-Project work accelerates [our roadmap](https://2i2c.org/roadmap) and creates improvements deployed across the network.

-        Many organizations do both: membership for day-to-day infrastructure, plus project funding for strategic priorities.
-See [our collaborators and funders](/collaborators) for examples of organizations we work with, or read more about [our service model](https://compass.2i2c.org/organization/service-model/).

-        {{< cta cta_text="Learn about our platform" cta_link="/platform" cta_new_tab="false" >}}

-  - block: markdown
     id: commitments
     content:
       title: Our commitments
       subtitle: We make specific commitments to ensure your infrastructure remains open, portable, and community-controlled.
       text: |
-        We guarantee your [Right to Replicate](/right-to-replicate) - your infrastructure configuration is transparent and portable, so you're never locked in.
-All our engineering work is [open source](/open-technology) with licensing that protects communities.
-We work transparently and [contribute upstream](https://2i2c.org/kpis/upstream/) to the projects we depend on.
+        Your [Right to Replicate](/right-to-replicate) keeps your configuration transparent and portable, so you're never locked in.
+All our engineering work is [open source](/open-technology) with licensing that protects communities, and we [contribute upstream](https://2i2c.org/kpis/upstream/) to the projects we depend on.
+Our hubs are [secure by default](https://docs.2i2c.org/admin/security/security-foundations/), with isolated user environments and continuous monitoring.

         See [our public roadmap](https://2i2c.org/roadmap) for current priorities, or read more about [our open practices](/open-practices).